 Cannabidiol, or CBD, is one of the most exciting phyto-cannabinoid compounds, a plant-derived botanical.
 Growing interest in CBD’s wellness applications are due to its non-psychotropic properties, low toxicity and high tolerability in humans and other animal species.

 CBD is found in high levels in hemp, a variety of the Cannabis sativa plant.
-CBD exerts several positive effects on the body without producing any “high,” making it a safe and effective addition to many wellness routines.
+CBD exerts several positive effects without producing any “high,” making it a safe and effective addition to many wellness routines.

 It is important to only use CBD oils that are extracted without the use of neurotoxic materials, such as butane, which may leave dangerous residues in the final product.
 Black Dahlia works with partners who utilize the best methods for CBD oil extraction via the use of CO2, which uses low temperatures and high pressures to create a potent and pure oil.